psocha/psocha.github.io/book-summaries/the-rational-optimist.md

 City dwellers voluntarily have children at sub-replacement levels, preventing the world population from growing without bound.

 The journey towards specialized interdependence has been choppy and has had many setbacks.
-Parasitic political, religious, and financial classes exist in all societies, extorting surpluses, discouraging innovation, and calcifying existing social structures.
+Parasitic political, religious, financial, and criminal classes exist in all societies, extorting surpluses, discouraging innovation, and calcifying existing social structures.
 Famines, wars, and plagues have occasionally crashed local populations, destroying parts of humanity's collective brain in the process.
 Large and established institutions have a tendency to become stagnant and complacent, milking their cash cows and suppressing competition instead of innovating.
 Governments have repeatedly misallocated society's resources for war and glory projects, smothered enterprises with excessive bureaucracy, and protected local businesses from superior outside competition in the name of domestic self-sufficiency.